Fundamentals of AI-Assisted Software Development

 Key Takeaways

 Probabilistic nature: AI models are probabilistic, not deterministic.
-Identical inputs can lead to different outputs, as models predict the most likely sequence of tokens.
+The same input can produce different output, because the model predicts the most likely sequence of tokens.

-Multimodal interaction: Models process not only text but also images (UI mockups for code generation), audio, and video.
+Multimodal interaction: Models handle not just text but also images (UI mockups for code generation), audio, and video.

-Token processing: Tokens are the fundamental units – not words, but parts of words, characters, or punctuation marks.
-This structure explains variability and pricing.
+Token processing: Tokens are the basic units — not words, but fragments of words, characters, or punctuation.
+This is what drives both variability and pricing.

-Strategic implication: In development, you become a "model selector", choosing the optimal tool for the task based on cost, speed, and intelligence.
+Strategic implication: As a developer you become a "model selector", picking the right tool for each task based on cost, speed, and intelligence.

 Video 3: Hallucinations